MagnetoFX/Custom-Neofetch/README.md

 Installation
 Follow these steps to install and use this configuration:

-1. Install Neofetch
-Ensure Neofetch is installed on your system.
-Use the appropriate command for your distribution:

-bash
-Copy code
 # Debian/Ubuntu
 sudo apt update && sudo apt install neofetch